radcamp/radcamp.github.io/Kigali2023/vm-technical-configuration.md

 systemctl start jupyter
 ```

-### Ubuntu desktop you can do this to make it nicer
+### For Ubuntu Desktop
+**This is not how it is set up for this workshop, but is from a first attempt.**

+We can do this on an Ubuntu Desktop image as well, and this is how I did it
+at first, but the Desktop `.ova` image was >6GB, so I chose to switch to the
+server image and have everything run in notebooks on the host computer:
 * Set autologin
 * Run jupyter notebook on startup:
 https://linuxconfig.org/how-to-autostart-applications-on-ubuntu-22-04-jammy-jellyfish-linux